Questions About Medicines for Epilepsy

 How will the medicine react with other medicines I take?

 Many medicines for epilepsy can interact with other medicines you may be taking.
 This means that your epilepsy medicine may not work as well, or it may affect the way another medicine you are taking works.
 Some of these interactions can be dangerous.
-It is important to tell your doctor about all the medicines, herbal pills, or dietary supplements you are taking.
+It is important to tell your doctor about all the medicines or natural health products, such as herbal pills, or dietary supplements you are taking.

 If you have several types of seizures, you may need to take more than one medicine to control them.
 The doctor will work with you to choose medicines that will neither work against each other nor make side effects worse.
 If you take medicine for health problems other than epilepsy, the doctor should choose an antiepileptic medicine that will not react badly with your other medicine.
 This is a special concern for older people, who are more likely to be taking several medicines.